makwaijun/personalwebpagev2/content/blog/post9.md

 #### History of Singapore's Economy

+It is often taught (so I hear from others)

+But far more of our history and far back in history

+### Geoculture

+Just as

-The mercantile mindset in an age of innovation: an exploration into Singapore's history of profiting off others, as opposed to generating value)
+The mercantile mindset in an age of innovation: an exploration into Singapore's history of profiting off others, as opposed to generating value).